hashicorp/terraform-website/content/source/docs/enterprise/private/installer.html.md

 # Private Terraform Enterprise

-This section is guides users through deploying Private Terraform Enterprise using the installer method.
+This section guides users through deploying Private Terraform Enterprise using the installer method.
 This includes required prerequisites, steps to install the software, and the basic configuration that will need to be done after install.